Chelsea's Downfall Ch. 01byTheFallen27©

 She swallowed the lump in her throat, trying to find her voice.
 "Chelsea, m'Lord."
 She mumbled, bobbing a tiny curtsy as best she could with her arms so full.
 Her voice was as soft as silk and very lightly lilted with her common northern accent.

 "Chelsea, eh?
 And how old are you Chelsea?"
 Her cheeks flushed some more and she squirmed a little under his scrutiny.

 Eighteen!
 He would not have guessed anything older than fifteen, judging by her tiny, fragile frame and shy demeanor.
 By eighteen a girl should be much more comfortable in the company of men.

 "Well here's your cap."
-He said, dropping it onto the crate in her arms then placing his hand under her chin, he lifted her face towards him.
+He said, dropping it onto the crate in her arms, but instead of drawing away from her, he took another step closer.
+Placing a finger under her chin and lifting her face toward him, he took a good look at her flawless face.
 Her eyes remained downcast and her long black lashes hid them from his sight.
-Her lips were plump and soft; rose buds against her snow white skin.
-He wanted to devour them.
-"Do more to keep it on your head in future."
-His voice was a low growl, "We can't have all this hair out on display.
-It may inspire sinful thoughts."
+Her lips were plump and soft.
+Rose buds against her snow white skin.
+How he wanted to devour them!

-His fingers released her chin and tucked a lock of hair behind her ear.
 She finally lifted her eyes to look at him for a moment and he felt his breath catch in his throat.
 They were a startling shade of sky blue and as wide as saucers.
-She looked terrified by his touch and her expression reminded his of a day he had been out hunting.
-He found a rabbit trapped in some bramble and pointed his gun at it.
-It had widened its eyes like hers and there was a knowledge there that it could do nothing.
+She looked terrified by his touch, much like a rabbit he had once found trapped in some bramble.
+He remembered how he was pointed his gun at the the little creature and its eyes had widened just like hers, and it knew it was helpless.
 It remained hypnotized, staring down the barrel until the moment he shot it.

 She looked down again quickly and took a step back.

-'This will be my best hunt yet.'
-He thought.
+'This will be by best hunt yet.' he thought.